This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - the purpose of restricting output, allocating customers or suppliers, or rigging bids.

 As at the time of writing, there have been no criminal prosecutions for cartel conduct in Australia since the criminal regime was introduced in Australia in the second half of 2009.
-However, the ACCC is on the public record as stating that a criminal prosecution is likely in the foreseeable future.
+One reason for this may be that the ACCC must refer criminal cartel matters to the Federal Director of Public Prosecutions (DPP) for criminal prosecution and may only be likely to do so in exceptional cases where, for example, there is recidivism.

 Immunity and leniency policies

-The ACCC has immunity and leniency policies which encourage participants in cartels to voluntarily notify the existence of cartel conduct in return for full or partial immunity from civil prosecution by the ACCC and from criminal prosecution by the Federal Director of Public Prosecutions (DPP).
+The ACCC has immunity and leniency policies which encourage participants in cartels to voluntarily notify the existence of cartel conduct in return for full or partial immunity from civil prosecution by the ACCC and from criminal prosecution by the DPP.

 The ACCC has power to grant immunity to corporations and their officers and employees from civil prosecution for cartel conduct.